canjs/canjs/docs/can-guides/topics/forms.md

 #### Manual form validation

-For forms with a small number of fields, validating input values can be as simple as creating [https://canjs.com/doc/can-define.types.get#Virtualproperties virtual properties] that represent the validity of each user input.
+For forms with a small number of fields, validating input values can be as simple as creating [can-define.types.get#Virtualproperties virtual properties] that represent the validity of each user input.

 When the user input is invalid, errors can be displayed using a CSS class: `{{#if(error)}}class="error"{{/if}}`.